Source Boston

 Factors That Affect Your Emergency Fund Size

-• Income stability: Reliable income may require a smaller fund, while irregular income often calls for larger savings.
+• Stability of income: Reliable income may necessitate a smaller savings and irregular income typically requires a larger amount of savings.

-• Existing debt: High debt payments increase financial risk and may require a bigger safety cushion.
+• Current debt: High debt payments raise financial risks and could need a larger security cushion.

-• Health considerations: Ongoing medical needs or limited insurance coverage can increase emergency expenses.
+• Health concerns: Ongoing medical needs or insurance coverage that is not sufficient can make it more expensive to cover emergency costs.

 Recommended Emergency Fund by Situation